A Unified Formula of the Optimal Portfolio for Piecewise Hyperbolic Absolute Risk Aversion Utilities: Model setting

-The PHARA utility family has a high level of generality and includes many explicit utility functions, such as (piecewise) power/log/exponential and S-shaped ones.
-In fact, our result only requires that the concave envelope\footnote{The concave envelope of $U$ (denoted by $U^{**}$) is the smallest upper semi-continuous concave function larger than $U$.
-The concave envelope of $U$ is derived from its biconjugate function.
-Interested readers may refer to the theory of convex analysis (\cite{R1970}).} $U^{**}$ is PHARA.
-This increases the generality of the choice of utility functions, because: (i) $U^{**}$ is PHARA if $U$ is PHARA (e.g., Example \ref{ex:LSW}); (ii) $U^{**}$ is possible to be PHARA even if $U$ is not PHARA (because the convex part becomes linear in the concave envelope); (iii) PHARA utilities can be used as building blocks to approximate/characterize an unknown preference; see Section \ref{sec:conclusion}.
+We show in the following proposition that the concave envelope preserves the property of HARA. \begin{proposition} If $U$ is a PHARA utility function, then $U^{**}$ is also a PHARA utility function.
+Conversely, if $U^{**}$ is PHARA, $U$ may not be HARA. \end{proposition} Hence, the PHARA utility family has a high level of generality and includes many explicit utility functions, such as (piecewise) power/log/exponential and S-shaped ones.
+In fact, our result only requires that the concave envelope $U^{**}$ is PHARA.
+This increases the generality of the choice of utility functions, because: (i) $U^{**}$ is PHARA if $U$ is PHARA; (ii) $U^{**}$ is possible to be PHARA even if $U$ is not PHARA; (iii) PHARA utilities can be used as building blocks to approximate/characterize an unknown preference.
+In many cases, the explicit expression of a utility function is unknown, while only information on non-concavity and differentiablity of some intervals is available; see, e.g., \cite{LL2020}.
+The PHARA utilities can hence serve as basic elements for approximation.
 Finally, for simplicity, we use the notation: $\gamma_k^+ = U'(a_k+)$, $\gamma_k^- = U'(a_k-)$, where $\gamma_0^- = \infty$ and $\gamma_{n+1}^- = 0$.

-\begin{example} We take the context of \cite{LSW2017} as an example to illustrate the wide application of our PHARA utility family.
-This example also serves to explain the motivation (2) in Section \ref{sec:intro}.
-The context is to solve the optimal portfolio of the insurer with participating insurance contracts.
-The market setting is a standard one-dim Black-Scholes model ($m=1$).
-The insurer is assumed to have an S-shaped preference function:

-It means that the insurer shows risk aversion when exceeding the reference point 0 and loss aversion when falling below.
-Moreover, there is a defaultable participating contract such that according to different levels, the total wealth $X_T$ is shared between the policyholder ($\Psi(X_T)$) and the insurer ($X_T - \Psi(X_T)$) with different proportions.
-The contract hence provides a minimal guarantee for the policyholder and an high-reward incentive for the insurer.
-Mathematically, the contract results in a piecewise linear payoff for the insurer:

-while the policyholder's payoff is $X_T - \Psi(X_T)$.
-Hence, the optimization problem of the insurer is to maximize the expected utility of the corresponding payoff, which is exactly Problem \eqref{prob-main} with the objective function defined as $U := \widehat{U} \circ \Psi$.
-Specifically,

-In the above discussion, $\gamma, \delta, \alpha \in (0, 1)$ and $L_T^g > 0$ are all constants given in \cite{LSW2017}.
-It can be checked straightforward that $U$ is PHARA.
-We define $U^{**}$ as the concave envelope of $U$.
-In the Case A1, according to the notation of \cite{LSW2017}, we have

-where $\frac{\LT}{1-\gamma}$ is a tangent point.
-It can be checked straightforward that $U^{**}$ is PHARA.
-The parameter specification is given in the following Table \ref{tab2}.
-Indeed, it is known (Theorem 2.5 in \cite{BS2014}, Theorem 3.3 in \cite{LL2020} and the proof of Proposition \ref{Thm_opt_wealth_process} later) that if $\xi_T$ has a continuous distribution, Problem \eqref{prob-main} has the same optimal solution as the following problem with the utility $U$ replaced by the concave envelope $U^{**}$:

-Thus, we can apply our formula in Theorem \ref{thm_main} to $U^{**}$ and obtain the optimal portfolio. \end{example}